Tag: Ftools

 After creating my plugin for QGIS (statistics for vector layers), I moved on to improving fTools.
 Namely, I started adding the ability to work with selected features to the geoprocessing tools.

 Last week I finished Buffer and Convex Hull, today I had some free time and updated Dissolve.
 There are 5 tools left, then I can move on to another group.
-By a strange coincidence there are also five in fTools.
+By a strange coincidence there are also five of them in fTools.

 The more tools the better ;-)